harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/define-a-ci-build-infrastructure-in-google-cloud-platform.md

 ## Step 2: Configure the Drone pool on the Google VM

-The `pool.yml` file defines the VM spec and pool size for the VM instances used to run the Pipeline.
-A pool is a group of instantiated VMs that are immediately available to build CI Pipelines.
+The `pool.yml` file defines the VM spec and pool size for the VM instances used to run the pipeline.
+A pool is a group of instantiated VMs that are immediately available to run CI pipelines.

 1. In the `/runner` folder, create a new `pool.yml` file.
 2. Set up the file as described in the following example.
 Note the following: